Frequently Asked Questions

 Australopithecus afarensis is one of the best-known prehistoric species ever.
 Fossil remains from hundreds of individuals have been found in Tanzania, Ethiopia, and Kenya.
 Researchers have found remains from both adults and very young individuals.
 The fossils also show that there was a significant size difference between the sexes; males were up to 50% larger than females.

 Of course, there are plenty of complete skeletons of modern humans (Homo sapiens), both contemporary and from numerous archaeological finds.
-The oldest finds of modern humans are 195,000 years old and come from Omo Kibish in Kenya.
-Here, remains from at least four individuals have been found, including two skull caps, four lower jaws, parts of leg bones, and around 200 teeth.
+The oldest finds of modern humans are between 315,000 and 259,000 years old and come from both North and South Africa.
+The oldest remains are primarily skulls, but also lower jaws and other skeletal parts.
+Homo sapiens was probably widespread across Africa between 300,000 and 250,000 years ago.

 Keep in mind that even when the number of individuals is mentioned, researchers usually only have parts of the skeleton or skull from each individual.
 Complete skeletons, where all the bones are preserved, are extremely rare.
 This is because predators, scavengers, and weather conditions in the past usually disassembled carcasses before the bones were buried and became fossils.